quack79/sender_policy_flattener/README.md

 When the hashsum of your IP Addresses changes, it will send out an email (or just dump HTML if it can't find an email server) with a handy diff & BIND format for viewing what has changed, and promptly updating it.

 You could theoretically extract the flat IP records from the resulting JSON file and automatically update your DNS configuration with it.
+--- This is actually what I'm currently working on!!

 Installation
 --------------------